Corasinth/SudokuBoard/README.md

 ---
 ## Installation

 To use this program, you must first install AutoHotKey V2, which [you can do here](https://www.autohotkey.com/v2/).
+This is the program that allows SudokuBoard to run.

-Then you can download this script using the green 'Code' button, selecting 'Download as Zip', and extracting the files.
+Then you can download this script using the green 'Code' button, selecting 'Download as Zip', and extracting the resulting files from the downloaded zipped folder.

 With AHK installed you can run the script by double clicking `SudokuBoard.ahk`.

 ---
 ## Configuration

 SudokuBoard has several configuration options to let you customize your experience.
 These are mostly located and controlled via the `settings.ini` file, but this section also discusses how to calibrate the mouse.
-If you don't want to mess with the settings for now, feel free to skip the following section, and you can skip the section on mouse calibration to if you don't need it.
+If you don't want to mess with the settings for now, feel free to skip the following section, and you can skip the section on mouse calibration too if you don't need it.

 ### Settings

 The settings here can be edited by opening the `settings.ini` file in Notepad, changing the settings, and saving the file.
 The changes take place once you start or reload the script.

 `tooltipOn`, `xCoordinate`, and `yCoordinate` allow you to set the details of the tooltip that displays the controls, current layer, and whether or not mouse mode is engaged.
 Setting `tooltipOn` to 0 turns the tooltip off and setting it to 1 turns it back on.
-The `xCoordinate` and `yCoordinate` settings let you specify where which pixel on the screen the tooltip should appear (so on a 1920x1080 screen, setting those coordinates would have the tooltip appear in the lower left).
+The `xCoordinate` and `yCoordinate` settings let you specify where which pixel on the screen the tooltip should appear (so on a 1920x1080 screen, setting those coordinates would have the tooltip appear in the lower right).

 `sqrSize` is a setting that, in future iterations, will let you use SudokuBoard for larger and smaller puzzles with dimensions that are perfect squares.
 Best not to touch it for now.

+`webSudokuPencilMarks` is a setting used specifically for the way the site [websudoku.com](#http://www.websudoku.com/) handles there pencil marks.
+Unless you use this site, you can ignore this setting, otherwise set it to 1 and check out the relevant section under [Usage](#web-sudoku-pencil-marks).

 `mouseMode` lets you start the script in Mouse Mode by default.
 You can of course toggle Mouse Mode while the script is running, but this setting lets you make Mouse Mode the default.

 The next four settings hold the data for the mouse calibration.
 You can read more about in [Features](#features).
 The values saved here work for one puzzle in the position you calibrated the mouse in.
-If you want to recalibrate for a diffrent position or puzzle you can comment out these four values by preceding them with a comma, like so:
+If you want to recalibrate for a diffrent position or puzzle you can comment out these four values by preceding them with a semicolon, like so:
 ```
 ; startPositionX =0
 ; startPositionY=0